 SQL Server stored procedure return resultset

-A stored procedure in SQL Server can also return result sets directly back to the caller.
-For this implementation, we need to use the SELECT statement within the body of the stored procedure.
+A stored procedure in SQL Server can also return result sets directly to the caller.
+For this implementation, we need to use the SELECT statement within the stored procedure’s body.

-Let’s demonstrate this concept with help of an example.
-For this, we have created the following stored procedure.
+Let’s demonstrate this concept with an example.
+We have created the following stored procedure.

 CREATE PROC usp_GetAllRecords